-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 These soft caramels are a great little treat to throw in your purse for that yummy pumpkin flavor on the go.

-Ovation Chocolate Break-A-Parts- Milk Chocolate with Pumpkin Spice Filling ($16.99; amazon.com)
+Ovation Chocolate Break-A-Parts Milk Chocolate With Pumpkin Spice Filling ($16.99; amazon.com)

 This interactive chocolate treat is a unique take on that divisive pumpkin and chocolate pairing.
 Imagine yourself breaking it apart with a friend by a fireplace.